-The following is taken in part from my upcoming book on vinegar history, The Eternal Condiment to be published by Spikehorn Press in early 2019.
+The following is taken in part from my book on vinegar history, Vinegar, The Eternal Condiment available on Amazon!

 When people here in the US think Canadian vinegar one might have an amusing notion of a barrel of maple vinegar fermenting in some snowy, remote lodge in Northern Ontario.
 While Canada is obviously a leader in maple vinegar production (though Vermont based maple syrup mega giant Sweet Tree Holdings has entered this fray with their Maple Guild brand), it has had a large and dynamic vinegar industry in its own right.
 As explained later, it even pioneered national consolidation of the vinegar industry before the US or UK.